 If your query is not inside those FAQs, you can contact Skrill customer support team via phone from the UK or the US.

-The only thing you need to mention to the customer support is your customer reference number that can be easily found from your Skrill account dashboard.
+The only thing you need to mention to customer support is your customer reference number that can be easily found from your Skrill account dashboard.

 Make sure to not provide your PIN, OTP, or account details to even the Skrill support team as it may be dangerous for your security.